blobbyblobfish/critterpedia-backend/README.md

 ### Summary

-Critterpedia is a web app that allows Nintendo Animal Crossing New Horizons enthusiasts to catalog their bugs, fish, and sea creatures.
+Critterpedia is a web app that allows Nintendo Animal Crossing New Horizons enthusiasts to catalog bugs, fish, and sea creatures.

 ### Features
 * Any visitor to the site can view a list of searchable bugs, fish, and sea creatures in Animal Crossing New Horizons.